 Charges are regulated by Ofgem through the RIIO model, which stands for Revenue = Incentives + Innovation + Outputs.
-This model determines how much ENWL is allowed to charge its customers to fund network investment and operating costs in the RIIO-ED1 regulatory period from 2015 to 2023 and is designed to drive real benefits for customers.
-Ofgem has started consulting on RIIO-ED2, which will govern the next price control period, from 2023 to 2028, and we will be submitting our draft business plan for ED2 to Ofgem in late 2021.
+This model determines how much ENWL is allowed to charge its customers to fund network investment and operating costs in the RIIO-ED1 regulatory period which runs from 2015 to 2023.
+The RIIO model is designed to drive real benefits for customers through incentives for good performance in key performance areas.

+During the year, we submitted our ambitious stakeholder led plans to Ofgem for the next regulatory period, RIIO-ED2, which will govern the next price control period, from 2023 to 2028.